Supporting someone with cancer

 The latest guidance about coronavirus

-Everyone is being asked to follow the government’s social distancing guidelines during the coronavirus (COVID-19) pandemic.
+Everyone is being asked to follow the government’s guidelines during the coronavirus (COVID-19) pandemic.
 But if you care for someone who does not live in your house you can leave your home to provide essential care.
 This includes washing, dressing, providing meals and giving medication.

 It is important to follow strict hygiene guidelines while you are caring for someone.
 For example, washing your hands for a minimum of 20 seconds when you arrive and often while you are there – especially when you blow your nose, sneeze, cough, eat or handle food.